-Important Note: This article explains the theoretical basis of biomagnetism therapy.
-Biomagnetism is considered a complementary and alternative therapy.
-Individual results vary, and it should not replace professional medical diagnosis or treatment.
-Always consult your healthcare provider for medical conditions.
+Important Note: This article explains the theory behind biomagnetism therapy.
+Biomagnetism is a wellness add-on.
+Results vary.
+It should not replace a doctor's diagnosis or care.
+Always talk to your doctor about medical concerns.

 The Foundation: Understanding pH Balance in the Body

-The human body maintains a delicate balance of pH (potential of hydrogen) levels throughout different tissues and systems. pH is measured on a scale from 0 to 14, where:
+The human body keeps a fine balance of pH levels (the “potential of hydrogen”).
+This balance is across many tissues and systems. pH is measured on a scale from 0 to 14:

 - pH 7.0 is neutral (like pure water)